 Grain storage guide

-From grain store preparation to final dispatch, this best practice guidance will help you to minimise loss of premiums, through claims and rejections.
-Critically, it covers how to identify and manage hazards/risks and details the main grain storage targets (e.g. for moisture, temperature and cooling).
+From grain store preparation to final dispatch, our guidance will help you minimise loss of premiums, through claims and rejections.
+It looks at how to identify and manage hazards/risks and details the main grain storage targets (e.g. for moisture, temperature and cooling).

-Compared with selling grain at, or near, harvest, later-sold grain usually receives a higher price (providing market specifications are met).
-Typically, feed wheat sold for a November movement attracts a £4/tonne premium over the harvest price, with May movement providing a further £7/tonne.
-Such economic incentives mean grain is often stored for long periods, prior to processing.
+Compared with selling grain at, or near, harvest, later-sold grain usually gets a higher price (providing market specifications are met).
+Typically, feed wheat sold for a November movement attracts a £4/t premium over the harvest price, with May movement providing a further £7/t.
+Such economic incentives mean grain is often stored for a long time before processing.
 During this time, grain quality and safety may deteriorate, without appropriate intervention.

 Since the first edition (1999), our Grain storage guide has become a key reference for most assurance schemes.
 The guidance aims to help minimise risks in the supply chain and safeguard food safety for consumers.
 The original edition was endorsed by, among others, AIC, NFU, UKFM and MAGB.
 The fourth edition (2021) makes the content easier to navigate and understand.